zz-james/statecharts_calculator/README.md

 The cancel entry button can be used to cancel the last operand entered.
 It does not cancel the last operator entered.
 Thus the button should only be enabled and available for use in states 2,3,5 and 6.

+The percent button divides the first operand by 100.
+It should only therefore be enabled when the first operant is being entered, or when a result has been reached (since a result can be the first operand of a calculation).
+Thus, the percent button is only available in states 3 and 8.
+When the button is clicked, state 8 is entered.

 <table>
   <tr>